Vegan Japanese

 What is the difference between 'tonkatsu' and 'tonkotsu'?

 Tonkatsu is a breaded and fried pork cutlet, but you can substitute it with tofu or vegan cutlets for a plant-based version.
 Tonkotsu refers to a rich pork bone broth for ramen.
-Vegan versions use plant-based broths like miso or this dashi kombu for a similar depth of flavor.
+Vegan versions use plant-based broths like miso or this vegan dashi for a similar depth of flavor.

 Related